DEVSENSE/phptools-docs/docs/vs/troubleshooting/extension-missing-or-package-load-failure.md

 To resolve this issue, you need to clear Visual Studio's cached extension registry and force it to re-index installed extensions.

 ### Step 1: Close Visual Studio
 Close all running instances of Visual Studio 2022.
-Check the Task Manager to ensure no `devenv.exe` processes remain active in the background.

 ### Step 2: Delete the Cache File
 Navigate to your Visual Studio 2022 installation directory.
 For a standard Community installation, the default path is: